 - 9. Equity Ownership Guidelines.
 The Committee shall make recommendations to the Board regarding the equity ownership guidelines for Board members and senior officers as established by the Board and shall oversee and make rules for the administration of any such guidelines. - 10.
+Clawback Policy.
+The Committee shall perform such duties and responsibilities assigned or delegated to it pursuant to the terms of any clawback policy of the Company, as well as review and recommend changes to any such policy to the Board from time to time as appropriate. - 11.
 Human Capital Management.
-The Committee shall oversee risks and significant matters pertaining to the Company's human capital management strategy, such as succession planning (including an emergency CEO succession plan) and leadership development, and recruitment, retention and engagement of employees, as well as labor-related issues. - 11.
+The Committee shall oversee risks and significant matters pertaining to the Company's human capital management strategy, such as succession planning (including an emergency CEO succession plan) and leadership development, and recruitment, retention and engagement of employees, as well as labor-related issues. - 12.
 Proxy Statement Disclosures.
 The Committee shall annually (i) review and discuss with management the Compensation Discussion & Analysis ("CD&A") required to be included in the Company's appropriate SEC filings and, based on such review and discussion, determine whether to recommend to the Board that the CD&A be so included; and (ii) prepare the Compensation Committee Report required by the Securities and Exchange Commission for inclusion in the annual proxy statement.
-The Committee shall also oversee the additional director and executive officer compensation disclosures in the annual proxy statement. - 12.
+The Committee shall also oversee the additional director and executive officer compensation disclosures in the annual proxy statement. - 13.
 Performance Evaluation.
-The Committee shall perform an annual evaluation of the Committee's performance, and provide information to the Board that may be relevant to the Board's annual evaluation of the performance and effectiveness of its committees. - 13.
+The Committee shall perform an annual evaluation of the Committee's performance, and provide information to the Board that may be relevant to the Board's annual evaluation of the performance and effectiveness of its committees. - 14.
 Shareholder Proposals and Shareholder Meeting Matters.
 The Committee shall evaluate and make recommendations to the Board regarding shareholder proposals that relate to executive compensation or other matters over which the Committee has expertise or delegated authority.
-The Committee shall review the results of any advisory votes on named executive officer compensation and frequency of advisory votes on named executive officer compensation and consider how to respond to such votes, including but not limited to recommendations to the Board as necessary. - 14.
+The Committee shall review the results of any advisory votes on named executive officer compensation and frequency of advisory votes on named executive officer compensation and consider how to respond to such votes, including but not limited to recommendations to the Board as necessary. - 15.
 Committee Charter.
 The Committee shall review and reassess the adequacy of this Charter at least once every two years.